mrme77/School_DropOuts/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Kaggle for the data.
+Greatest shot-out to Gernerative AI such as ChatGPT and Gemini to help with some doc strings and documentation.
+Full credit to Kaggle for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [Kaggle](https://www.kaggle.com/datasets/naveenkumar20bps1137/predict-students-dropout-and-academic-success?select=dataset.csv).
 Otherwise, feel free to use the code here as you would like!